School of Social and Behavioral Sciences

 The best experience I had as a student was participating in a research study with my classmates and program director Peter del Rosario and then presenting this research to my future peers at the NYMHCA convention in Albany.
 This experience further demonstrated the Marist faculty's dedication to the field and the MHC program specifically.

-Marist's MA in Education Psychology is designed for working educators who already hold initial teacher certification.
+Marist's MSED in Contemporary Curriculum and Instruction is designed for working educators who already hold initial teacher certification.
 Successful completion of this degree leads to New York State Professional Teaching Certification.

 - Offers two tracks: Professional Certification in Childhood Education (grades 1-6) and Professional Certification in Adolescent Education (grades 7-12)